 Children’s Groundwater Festival

 The Groundwater Festival is held annually at Central Community College.
-It is scheduled for Tuesday, May 8, 2018.
+Unfortunately, due to scheduling the event scheduled for Tuesday, May 8, 2018 had to be cancelled.
 To learn more about the Groundwater Festival, please visit the Central Platte NRD.

 Cigarette Litter Prevention